What is it?

 The lack of hot hatch pace means the Mazda2 isn’t going to be dislodging any vertebrae, but there’s enough feel and feedback through the wheel and responsiveness from the chassis to make this one of the better superminis to peddle in anger.
 Steering is sharp, throttle response sharper still.
 Just don’t assume the 1.5 Tamura Nav auto is a decent Sport alternative.
 It is not.

 This is another string to the Mazda2’s bow.
 The interior is a world apart from the previous car, with stacks of character and style built into a solid, intelligently designed cockpit that keeps everything essential within easy reach of the driver.
 The high, dash-mounted gearstick is excellent, and all the basic controls and instruments are clear and just where they should be.
 There’s a reasonable amount of space in here too, with the option of five doors making access to the modest rear more manageable.
 Boot space is fine at 250 litres, and you can more than triple that by folding the rear seats.

-Whichever Mazda2 you order, it’s not going to rob you blind.
-Even the 1.5-litre Sport is in insurance group 5, and all cars return good mpg for relatively low CO2.
+Whichever Mazda2 you order, it’s not going to rob you blind (value is improving as it ages).
+Insurance groups are low and all cars return good mpg for relatively low CO2.
 Mazda has, however, dropped the 1.6-litre diesel variant.
 Despite being capable of over 67mpg, it seems the extra cost over the efficient petrol variants was too much for buyers to bear.

 Residuals should be strong and reliability is guaranteed to be top notch.
 This is a sound little supermini, and a tempting alternative to some of the more obvious choices out there.